-New bridge to link Turkey and Iraq's Kurdish Regional Government
+Turkey and Iraq's Kurdish Regional Government to build new bridge on their shared border

 VAN - Turkey and Iraq's Kurdish Regional Government have agreed to enable more movement between their shared border by building a new bridge and opening five more border gates, Turkey's foreign minister announced Saturday.